-Attorneys may be certified only in those counties in which they reside or maintain their principal office.
-See PD 1.035(3)(a).
-However, in counties where there is a shortage of attorneys, and upon recommendation of the Regional Attorney Manager, attorneys residing or maintaining their principal office in an adjacent county may also be certified in the shortage county.
-See PD 1.035(3)(b).
+Attorneys may be certified only in those counties in which they reside or maintain their principal office per PD 1.035(3)(a).
+However, in counties where there is a shortage of attorneys, attorneys residing or maintaining their principal office in an adjacent county may also be certified in the shortage county per PD 1.035(3)(b).
 An attorney who is certified in two or more counties under this section "travels outside the county" for purposes of reimbursement when traveling in a county outside the attorney's principal place of business.

 Attorneys are expected to represent clients ethically and competently.
 Although an attorney may meet the criteria for a case type certification, he or she may not be competent to represent every client whose case falls within that case type.
 Attorneys should not accept cases unless they are confident they have the experience and ability to provide appropriate representation in the case.
 All attorneys receiving case appointments are expected to meet minimum performance standards.